multifreded/hv20/day24/README.md

 00000000: 18c8 89d2 8ea7 617a 8dd4 bf38 1755 18d3  ......az...8.U..
 ```

-If the user chooses to enter data, the program creates a new (or overwrites and
+If the user chooses to enter data, the program creates a new (or overwrites an
 existing) file `data/<username>_data.txt`.
 This data file contains binary data
 with the same amount of bytes as the input (assuming the terminating `\x00` byte
-of C strings is included in the cipher text).
+of C strings is included in the cipher text) …

 ```sh
 $ ./data_storage